 Sport touring tires are ideal for long, straight rides with medium cornering loads.

 Sport street tires are designed for aggressive cornering at greater speeds.
 A shorter tread life offsets the traction advantage.

 Track tires are optimized for racing.
 Their triangular form creates a larger point of surface contact.
 They have a shorter tread life than standard tires and are not suitable for street driving.

-Aircraft -- Landing gear must withstand extreme loads over short intervals of time.
-More tires are needed as aircraft weight increases to distribute its weight.
+Aircraft: Landing gear must withstand extreme loads over short intervals of time.
+More tires are needed to distribute weight as aircraft load increases.
 The construction supports stability in conditions with heavy crosswinds.
 The tread pattern inhibits hydroplaning and promotes braking performance.
 The tires are inflated with nitrogen as a means of limiting expansion and contraction due to drastic temperature and pressure fluctuations during flight.

-Inflation pressure -- Tire manufacturers supply recommended levels of inflation pressure.
-Adherence to these levels allows for safe operation without exceeding the indicated load rating and loading capacity of the motor vehicle.
+Inflation pressure: Vehicle manufacturers supply recommended levels of inflation pressure.
+Inflation adherence facilitates for safe tire operation without exceeding the load rating and loading capacity.
 The maximum pressure rating is imprinted on the tire.

-Load rating -- Manufacturer’s load ratings stipulate the amount of weight a tire can support.
-Exceeding the levels can lead to difficulty in steering causing unsafe driving conditions.
+Load rating: Manufacturer’s load ratings stipulate the amount of weight a tire can support.
+Exceeding the levels can lead to difficulty in steering and cause unsafe driving conditions.

-Treadwear rating -- The treadwear grade represents the manufacturer’s expectations as to a tire's lifespan.
+Treadwear rating: The treadwear grade represents the tire's expected service life.
 The measurement compares the manufacturer’s product to a Course Monitoring Tire, the standard testing tire used for comparison purposes.